CSCfi/csc-user-guide/docs/data/sensitive-data/crypt4gh_client.md

-# Data encryption with Crypt4GH for data sharing or encryption with own permanent key pair
+# Data encryption for data sharing

 ## Before you start